 All members receive an allowance to cover their expenses in carrying out their duties.

-Members must abide by a Code of Conduct, which includes the establishment of a Members’ Register of Interests which will be available shortly.
+Members must abide by a Code of Conduct, which includes registering of any interests.

 The meetings and proceedings of the Board are subject to regulations.

 Sign up for our email newsletter to ensure you never miss out on news about the Chilterns, just enter your email address below.

 Don’t forget, you can always follow us on our social media channels